 All PSoC devices include a flexible flash-protection model that prevents access and visibility to on-chip flash memory.
 This prevents duplication or reverse engineering of proprietary code.
-Flash memory is organized in blocks, where each block contains 256 bytes of program or data and 32 bytes of ECC or configuration data.
+Flash memory is organized in blocks, where each block contains

+256 bytes of program or data and 32 bytes of ECC or configuration data.
 A total of up to 256 blocks is provided on 64-KB flash devices.

 The device offers the ability to assign one of four protection levels to each row of flash.
 Table 5-1 lists the protection modes available.
 Flash protection levels can only be changed by performing a complete flash erase.
 The Full Protection and Field Upgrade settings disable external access (through a debugging tool such as PSoC Creator, for example).
 If your application requires code update through a boot loader, then use the Field Upgrade setting.
 Use the Unprotected setting only when no security is needed in your application.
-The PSoC device also offers an advanced security feature called Device Security which permanently disables all test, programming, and debug ports, protecting your application from external access (see the "Device Security" section on page 64).
-For more information about how to take full advantage of the security features in PSoC, see the PSoC 3 TRM.
+The PSoC device also offers an advanced security feature called Device Security that permanently disables all test, programming, and debug ports, protecting your application from external access (see Device Security on page 65).
+For information about how to take full advantage of the security features in PSoC, see the PSoC 3